apache/drill/_docs/configure-drill/configuration-options/040-persistent-configuration-storage.md

 ---
 Drill stores persistent configuration data in a persistent configuration store (PStore).
 This data is encoded in JSON or Protobuf format.
-Drill can use the local file system or a distributed file system, such as HDFS or MapR-FS to store this data.
+Drill can use the local file system or a distributed file system, such as HDFS, to store this data.
 The data stored in a PStore includes state information for storage plugins, query profiles, and ALTER SYSTEM settings.
 The default type of PStore configured depends on the Drill installation mode.